-Regional and National Student Auditions
+Chapter, District, Regional and National Student Auditions

 You should record your video in the spirit of a live audition or recital performance.
 You may record in a home, school, church, synagogue, recital hall, rehearsal room, or voice studio with good natural acoustics with or without an audience.
 You should dress professionally, as you would for a recital or live audition.

 - You should record a separate unedited video for each selection on your repertoire list.

 - Your camera should record from a fixed position as if three adjudicators were seated in front of you.

 - You should face straight forward to the camera as you would appear to adjudicators in a live audition.